 Prerequisite: THA261 or THA262 or instructor consent.
-(Offered in alternate years) Advanced design course exploring the demands of design in a variety of physical stages including thrust, in-the-round, and other non-traditional forms.
+(Offered based on demand) Advanced design course exploring the demands of design in a variety of physical stages including thrust, in-the-round, and other non-traditional forms.
 Creation of models, renderings and floor plans for several productions is required.